rugfactory/rugfactory_factory/README.md

 - charge user 1000 $SHIT for adding time
 - charge user 1000 $SHIT for removing time
 - charge user 100 $SHIT for updating greeting
-- internal: send 1.77 Near to rtkn factory when creating token
+- internal: send 1.77 Near to the new token account when creating token

 ℹ️ Other info in case I forgot to mention it elsewheer
 - 18 deciamls satndard for token creation
 - 1 billion token supply
-- default icon, and max icon sixe 1KB
+- default icon, and max icon size 1KB

 ---